Nappy Care and FAQ's

-Brand new nappies need to be washed before use.
-All nappies need at least 1-3 washes prior and nappies using bamboo will need 8-10 washes before they reach peak absorbency.
+Brand new cloth nappies need to be washed before use.
+All nappies need at least 1 wash prior to use and nappies using bamboo will need 8-10 washes before they reach peak absorbency.
 You can also soak overnight, do one wash and then use.

 After nappy change flush any solid contents down the toilet.
 Give your nappy a quick rinse to dilute wee and pop it in a dry pail.
-Disposable liners are biodegradable and flushable, but not suitable for septic tanks.
-Cloth liners can be washed with nappies.
+A night nappy may need a more thorough rinse.

 When you are ready to wash remove boosters and inserts from covers/shells.
 Fold back the laundry tabs on any velcro nappies.
 Do a rinse cycle or quick wash with half the recommended amount of detergent on your box/bottle.
 Follow this by a full or heavy duty wash cycle.
 We find best results are from a warm wash (up to 60 degrees).
 Use the recommended amount of detergent on your box or bottle.
 Avoid detergents with fabric softener included.
-Ensure you are washing your nappies in enough water to get clean and agitate properly (if you have a top loader)
+Ensure you are washing your nappies in enough water to get clean and agitate properly (if you have a top loader).

-The sun does wonders removing stains from nappies.
+The sun does wonders for drying nappies.
 Whenever possible hang your nappies outside to dry.

 You can tumble dry inserts on a low temperature but be wary that tumble drying reduces the life of your nappies and can cause elastics to deteriorate and PUL to delaminate.